 - Dimensions: 5.5in x 0.5in x 8.5in

-Kristina Fagan is an associate professor in the Department of English at the University of Saskatchewan.
+Kristina Fagan is a professor in the Department of English at the University of Saskatchewan.

 Subjects and Courses